alvindivina08/Alvin_Divina_Practice_Project/README.md

 4. set it as a maven project then download dependencies.
 5. right click testng.xml and run it. make sure to not change the thread count.

-This automation is running successfull parallel execution using Threadlocal driver.
+This automation is running successful parallel execution using Threadlocal method.